Do I Need To Get A Lawyer For My Divorce?

 When you have reached the decision to divorce your spouse, it may seem to go smoothly at first.
 But as property owners with land, buildings or business partners, it may be too difficult to navigate your divorce on your own when it comes to fair and equitable division of these types of assets.
 Divorce with a business involved is a complex matter.

-At the Law Office of Cornelius Bostick, we have 20 years of experience helping our clients effectively resolve their divorce issues.
-We provide advocacy for the full spectrum of divorce-related matters, including:
+At my firm, the Law Office of Cornelius Bostick, I have 20 years of experience helping my clients effectively resolve their divorce issues.
+I provide advocacy for the full spectrum of divorce-related matters, including:

 - Property valuations

 Fair And Equitable Division Of Your Marital Debt

 Dividing marital debt can be confusing.
 While all debts incurred during your marriage are considered marital debt, there are other factors to look at when dividing the debt in your divorce.
 If you and your spouse do not agree on how you will split your debts, the court may consider the reason for the debt, which spouse benefited from the debt, and who will be best able to repay the debt when the divorce is final.

 In Tennessee, the court governs whether spousal support, also known as alimony, is granted.
 The court determines how long alimony will be awarded and how much will be granted.
 The judge controls all modifications such as a decrease, increase or extension of the award period.
 The court will generally terminate alimony if the party receiving support lives with a third person, such as an adult child, nonrelative, a parent or a roommate.